 Our hosts presented me with the most delicious home made tiramisu, complete with lit candles.
 Natalya had woken up early that morning to make it while we were still asleep.
 The top I am wearing in the above photos was a gift from our hosts, whom we had known only for six days, an Italian brand made of silk.

 The traveling musicians were actually quite well known and have a YouTube channel!
-They sang a mini concert for us in the most intimate setting in the living room with our Ukrainian and Italian hosts (and their puppy).
+They sang a mini concert for us in an intimate setting in the living room with our Ukrainian and Italian hosts (and their puppy).
 My heart was so full I couldn’t tell whether I should laugh or cry, so I did a little of both.

 We stayed with Natalya and Francesco during our time visiting Lake Garda because when we visited in August, prices were far too expensive (Lake Garda is a popular holiday destination for locals and tourists alike, so hotels and Airbnbs can charge a premium).
 We stayed in a little town called Vescovato, located in Cremona, the city of violins.
 Little did we know that serendipity was about to lead us to the most memorable hosts we have ever met in our entire lives.

 We booked this stay through Airbnb, but we almost didn’t take it because Vescovato seemed in the middle of nowhere.
-However, we learned that this home was in the countryside and only one hour away from Parma, Modena, Verona and Lake Garda, so we booked it!
+However, we learned that this home was in the countryside and only one hour away from Parma, Modena, Verona and Lake Garda, four places we had intended to visit, so we booked it!
 We started with three nights and ended up staying six because we loved our hosts and their animals (two cats and one dog) so much.
 Francesco is from Puglia in Southern Italy and Natalya is from Ukraine and speaks fluent Russian.
 Neither of them really spoke much English at all, so it was great that Natalya and Sasha had a common language to communicate in Russian.
 Since Italian and Spanish are similar, I would ask Francesco a question in Spanish, but he didn’t fully understand so he asked Natalya in Italian (which she also speaks fluently), and she would tell Sasha in Russian, which he would then translate back to me in English.
 This is precisely what I love about travel; it breaks so many barriers and proves that you don’t always need a common language to connect with people.
 Sometimes smiles, hand gestures, offering copious amounts of food, eating breakfast together at the kitchen table, and genuine hospitality will suffice.
 Here is a photo of us with our hosts, who now feel like our family:

 Here is the view from their countryside apartment: